 Crop collections require constant maintenance and even brief disruptions or variations in funding can leave material at risk of permanent loss.
 The conservation of crop diversity in genebanks is a long-term task.
-Only stable, predictable support from an endowment fund can guarantee a global system of conservation for a shared resource that is too important for anything less than perpetual care.
+Only stable, predictable support from an endowment fund can guarantee a global conservation system for a shared resource that is too important for anything less than perpetual care.

 Donors to the Crop Trust include governments from developing and developed countries, foundations, the private sector and individuals.
-Together donors have contributed over USD 626 million (including endowment fund contributions, a concessional loan and project and operational funding) to the Crop Trust's work as at 31 December 2021.
+Together donors have contributed over USD 589 million (including endowment fund contributions, and project and operational funding) plus a concessional loan of EUR 50 million to the Crop Trust's work as at 31 December 2022.

 The Crop Trust is building an endowment fund, the recurring income from which will be sufficient to guarantee the conservation and the ready availability of the biological foundation of all major agricultural crops, forever.
-It currently has USD 245 million in paid contributions plus a EUR 50 million concessional loan from a wide array of donors with a non-current endowment fund market value of approximately USD 398 million as at 31 December 2021.
-95% of the endowment contributions received have been provided by Governments.
+It currently has USD 253 million in paid contributions plus a EUR 50 million concessional loan, EUR 47.6 million net of capital repayment, from a wide array of donors.
+Total non-current financial assets amounted to approximately USD 327 million as at 31 December 2022.
+96% of the endowment contributions received have been provided by Governments.

-The investment objective for the Crop Trust's endowment fund is that it is highly diversified and structured for the long-term so that it can withstand short-term market dislocations, whether positive or negative.
-The key objective of the fund is to earn returns sufficient to outpace spending, maintaining the Fund's real purchasing power over time and, if possible, grow it.
-With this goal in mind and given the 4% cap on spending adopted by the Crop Trust, the Fund aims to attain an annualized real total return of at least 4%, net of fees, over rolling ten-year periods.
+The investment objective for the Crop Trust's Endowment Fund ("the Fund") is that it is highly diversified and structured for the long-term so that it can withstand short-term market dislocations, whether positive or negative.
+The key objective of the Fund is to earn returns sufficient to outpace spending, maintaining the Fund's real purchasing power over time and, if possible, grow it.
+With this goal in mind and given the 4% cap on spending adopted by the Crop Trust, the Fund aims to attain an annualized real total return of at least 4%, net of fees, over a rolling ten-year periods.

-To date approximately USD 63 million has been allocated by the Crop Trust to support long-term grants with the Consortium of International Agricultural Research Centers (CGIAR) international research centers that hold the international crop collections.
-The Crop Trust also contributes to the operational costs associated with running the Svalbard Global Seed Vault, in conjunction with our partners, the Government of Norway and the Nordic Gene Resource Centre and the Secretariat of the Pacific Community (SPC).
+To date approximately USD 74 million has been allocated by the Crop Trust to support long-term grants with the Consortium of International Agricultural Research Centers (CGIAR) international research centers that hold the international crop collections.
+The Crop Trust also contributes to the operational costs associated with running the Svalbard Global Seed Vault, in conjunction with our partners, the

+Government of Norway and the Nordic Gene Resource Centre and the Secretariat of the Pacific Community (SPC).
 The support provided by the endowment fund comes solely from investment income earned i.e., the actual contributions invested in the endowment fund are not drawn on.
-The fund allows the Crop Trust to fulfil its purpose: to create a permanent legacy of support for the key international collections of critical importance to our food supply.
+The fund allows the Crop Trust to fulfill its purpose: to create a permanent legacy of support for the key international collections of critical importance to our food supply.